 This laboratory course is designed to complement BIOL 266.
 The topics covered in the laboratory will expose the student to some of the standard techniques used in modern cell biology.
 The laboratories also will illustrate some of the fundamental ideas of the field.
 Instead of covering a wide variety of techniques and preparations superficially, we will concentrate on a select few, covering them in greater depth.
 Some topics that will be covered are protein separation, cell permeability and cell motility.
-Prerequisite: BIOL 109Y-10Y.
+This counts toward the upper-level laboratory requirement.
+Prerequisite: BIOL 109Y-110Y.
 Prerequisite or corequisite: BIOL 266.
 Generally offered every other year.